stefur/qtile-config/README.md

 +        else:
 +            self.current_group.focus(window)
 ```
 This does however assume that the MonadTall layout is being used.
-But with little modification it can easily be adapted and use for other layouts as well.
+But with little modification it can easily be adapted and used with other layouts as well.

 ### Focus browser if urgent
 I don't like when applications take focus whenever they want, and for this reason the window activation is set to `urgent`.